Excel VBA Offset Column (5 Suitable Cases)

 Overview of Copying Column Entries

-The Offset function is a great feature of Excel VBA to copy the values of a column and use those values later.
-In the following section, we will give an example of the code to do this.
+Using the Offset function is a great way to copy the values of a column and use them later.

 Sub Copy_Column_values()